 The Village of Wellsville is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
-According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at an optimal range from 0.8 to 1.2 mg/l (parts per million).
+According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at an optimal range from 0.8 to 1.2 mq/I (parts per million).
 To ensure that the fluoride supplement in your water provides optimal dental protection, the State Department of Health requires that we monitor fluoride levels on a daily basis.
-During 2009 monitoring showed fluoride levels in your water were in the optimal range 100 % of the time.
-None of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for fluoride future demands, there are a number of reasons why it is important to conserve water:
+During 2010 monitoring showed fluoride levels in your water were in the optimal range 100 % of the time.
+None of the monitoring results showed fluoride at levels that approach the 2.2 mg/I MCL for fluoride

-Although our system is very fortunate to have an adequate amount of water to meet present and future demands, there are a number
+Although our system is very fortunate to have an adequate amount of water to meet present and future demands, there are a number of reasons why it is important to conserve water: